eduardoatk/easyTaskManagement-HTML/README.md

 ### - POMODORO
 ------
 Complete integration between the tools!
-You can control your task, manager the ongoing ones and use the Pomodoro method to be productive while working or studying to achieve your goals
+You can control your task, manager the ongoing ones and use the Pomodoro method to be productive while working or studying to achieve your goals.

+Soon...
+We are building it for you! ;)